 Early Polynesian settlers have a rich history dating back to prehistoric times in the Cook Islands; Cook Islands Maori is still spoken in the islands today, along with English.

-You might want to choose the Cook Islands over the Maldives because it is much more secluded, with hidden beaches tucked around every corner.
-It is also a lot less touristy than the Maldives and offers visitors a more authentic vibe.
+You might choose the Cook Islands over the Maldives because it is much more secluded, with hidden beaches around every corner.
+It is also much less touristy than the Maldives and offers visitors a more authentic vibe.

 On the main island of Rarotonga, you’ll find palm trees swaying in the warm tropical breeze and friendly locals.
 You’ll also find some of the best snorkeling on the entire planet.
-I highly recommend joining this Half-Day Lagoon BBQ Lunch Tour and Snorkeling to get the most out of your day on the water.
+I highly recommend joining this Half-Day Lagoon BBQ Lunch Tour and Snorkeling to maximize your day on the water.

 Don’t miss out on the traditions of the Rarotongans and immerse yourself in the culture by joining this Cook Islands Cultural Village Tour with Night Show and Buffet Dinner.
-It’s a lovely way to spend your evening and to learn about the country’s culture.
+It’s a lovely way to spend your evening learning about the country’s culture.

 Where to stay in the Cook Islands: